normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 - Implement a `ViewReviewsPanel` class (that is to be displayed in within the `VendorInfoPanel` for a particular vendor) for viewing all existing `Review` objects for a particular vendor.
 (Issue #64)
 - Implement a `CreateReviewPanel` class for creating a new `Review`.
 (Issue #65)
 - Implement a `setVendor` method in `VendorService`, `VendorServiceAsync`, and `VendorServiceImpl` that updates an existing `Vendor` in the datastore by adding a newly created `Review`.
 (Issue #66)

+Demo Tasks:

+1. Click on the `Find Food` navigation link.
+2. Click on any vendor.
+3. Look at VendorInfo Page.